acq3047/hangman272/README.md

 ### Task 3: Create functions to run the check

-In this task, we proceed to create two functions called **check_guess** and **called_for_input** in which we proceed to check if the guess is the randomly selected word chosen by the coputer and if the character introduced by the user is valid or not.
+In this task, we will be creating two functions named **check_guess** and **called_for_input**.
+The purpose of these functions is to verify whether the user's guess matches the randomly selected word chosen by the computer and to validate whether the character inputted by the user is indeed valid.

+***Breakdown list:***
 1. Define a function called **check_guess**. pass in the guess as a parameter for the function.
 2. Convert the guess into lower case.
 3. Move the code that you wrote to check if the guess is in the word into this function block.